selva-oscura/localmajority/README.md

 * run project (in terminal, type <code>yarn start</code> or <code>npm start</code>),
 * view in browser at localhost:3000

+Material-UI used for some theming and UI, particularly the mobile nav drawer.
+Repo at [https://github.com/mui-org/material-ui](https://github.com/mui-org/material-ui).
+Documentation at [http://www.material-ui.com/](http://www.material-ui.com/)

+ReactTwitterWidgets -- repo/documentation can be found at [https://github.com/andrewsuzuki/react-twitter-widgets](https://github.com/andrewsuzuki/react-twitter-widgets)
+screenshots of widgets can be found at [https://github.com/andrewsuzuki/react-twitter-widgets/blob/HEAD/site/screenshot.png](https://github.com/andrewsuzuki/react-twitter-widgets/blob/HEAD/site/screenshot.png)

-ReactSocialIcons -- details can be found on [github.io](http://jaketrent.github.io/react-social-icons/)
+ReactSocialIcons -- details can be found at [http://jaketrent.github.io/react-social-icons/](http://jaketrent.github.io/react-social-icons/)

-Below you will find some information on how to perform common tasks.<br>
+Create-React-App -- information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Table of Contents